GavinDarkglider/gentoo-switch_overlay/README.md

 ### Adding using eselect-repository (not tested)

-To add this overlay to Portage using eselect-repository, run eselect repository add gentoo-switch_overlay git https://github.com/GavinDarkglider/gentoo-switch_overlay.git.
+To add this overlay to Portage using eselect-repository, run eselect repository add switch git https://github.com/GavinDarkglider/gentoo-switch_overlay.git.
 The repository should be automatically updated when you update your system.

 ## Installation of packages
 Should be more simple than it probably is.
 This is still very much experimental, and most things havnt been tested properly.